 - Car seat belt compatibility

-- Heavier than basic leashes
+- Heavier than standard leashes

 3. GORILLA GRIP Heavy Duty Reflective Rope Leash